Back to text menu | Back to clickable plan | Back to topic (bakeries) | Back to topic (Shops and bars)

 Phase 3: the Severan period

 Important structural modifications took place in the Severan period (opus latericium).
 Five sub-phases have been recognized.
 The modifications began during the reign of Septimius Severus (193-211 AD).
 The work was finished during the first decades of the third century.
 The main alteration was the raising of the level of the upper floors.
 A new first floor was installed at a height of c.
 6 metres.
 The other upper floors must also have been rebuilt.
-This destabilized the building and counter-measures had to be taken.
+All this destabilized the building and counter-measures had to be taken.

 The new first floor was supported by arches in rooms 6, 7, 17 and 19-21.
 The two arches in hall 19-21 are huge.
 A pier in the centre of hall 17-18 must have carried beams.
 Staircase 9 was rebuilt.
 Behind the staircase a small room (11) was created.
 The alley was closed off at the north end by room 29, which has a barrel vault.
 Five piers were set against the east facade, and another five opposite these, across the street, against the Great Horrea.
 The piers obviously supported east-west running arches, and stabilized the building.